andrewmoles2/rTrainIntroduction/Workshop1/rWorkshop1.md

 ![](https://github.com/andrewmoles2/rTrainIntroduction/blob/master/Workshop1/Images/RMarkdown.png?raw=true)

 To run code in a code chunk either press the green play button or press Ctrl + Enter (or Cmd + Enter on Mac).

-# Starting the session

-Open the workshop1.rmd file I have sent and save it.

-As we will be doing paired programming, each of you should have the file open and take turns to share the screen for each task/exercise.
-Whoever is screen sharing should copy and paste the code into the chat so that other has it to add to their own document.

 ***